ibm-cloud-docs/openwhisk/iam.md

 {{site.data.keyword.openwhisk_short}} uses both the Platform and Service management roles.
 You can set policies about who can create namespaces at the platform level, and use the service roles to manage interaction with the namespaces themselves.

+### How do I set IAM policies so that others can work with my namespace?
+In order for others to work with entities in your namespace, you must to set the appropriate IAM policies in the UI or CLI.

+The minimum Platform level access is `Viewer`.
+The minimum Service level access is `Reader`.
+For more information about Platform and Service level access roles, see the [Platform management roles](#iam_platform_roles) and [Service-specific roles](#service_specific_roles)

+### What privileges are needed to see {{site.data.keyword.openwhisk_short}} entities in a namespace?

+With IAM, you can assign access at the Platform level and the Service level.
+Viewer access at the Platform level allows the user to view service instances, but not modify them.
+Reader access at the Service level allows users to perform read-only actions within a service such as viewing service-specific resources.
+For more information, see [Setting access policies](/docs/openwhisk?topic=cloud-functions-iam).

 Want to learn more about IAM key concepts?
 Check out [the IAM docs](/docs/iam?topic=iam-iamoverview#iamconcepts).
 {: tip}

 </br>

 ### Platform management roles
+{: #iam_platform_roles}

 The following table details the actions that are mapped to platform management roles.
 Platform management roles enable users to perform tasks on service resources at the platform level.
 For example, assign user access for the service, create or delete service IDs, create instances, and bind instances to applications.
 {: shortdesc}